HarvardMapCollection/tutorials-share/content/tutorials/arcgis-qgis/travel-paths/index.md

 Search for `Points to path` in the processing tools search bar.
 Open the widget.
 As the `Input layer` select the `centroids` with the `fid` edits to reflect the travel path sequence.
 Under `Order expression` select `fid`.

-Click the elipsis icon to the right of `Paths` and select `Save to file`.
+Click the ellipsis icon to the right of `Paths` and select `Save to file`.
 Designate where you want to save this on your computer, saving as a `geopackage` or `.gpkg`.
 Select `Run` to run the tool.
 You should now see a line representing a travel path.

 To symbolize this line, including directionality, you can use the following settings: